-This section comprises of information related to audits, evaluations and reviews; access to information requests; Info Source and proactive disclosure (travel/hospitality expenses, contracting, position reclassifications, briefing notes, grants and contributions).
+This section comprises of information related to audits, evaluations and reviews; how to make information requests as well as summaries of past requests; Info Source and proactive disclosure (travel/hospitality expenses, contracting, position reclassifications, briefing notes, grants and contributions).

 Audits, Evaluations and Reviews